Meet the Board

 Maasai Story Project (Future)

-In the Maasai Project, students will interview elders who have always lived a pastoral way of life in the wildlife regions of the Maasai Mara, from Aitong to Sekenani and among the community-owned conservancies.
+Students will interview Maasai elders from families who have lived a pastoral way of life in the wildlife regions of the Maasai Mara for millennia, from Aitong to Sekenani and among today's community-owned conservancies.
 The stories will be published in Maa and English.

 Ashe oleng